carloswunsche/unmuted/README.md

 2. In the left sidebar click **Pages**
 3. Under **Branch**, select **main** → click **Save**

-Your page will be live in ~2 min at:
+Your dashboard will be live in ~2 min at:

 ```
 https://YOUR-USERNAME.github.io/music/